Komodo is one the most famous Indonesian national park established in 1980. It’s by far the main attraction of Flores island.

 - Labuan Bajo – Padar – Rinca – Pulau Bidadari (or other good snorkeling spot) – Kelor

 - Day 1 : Labuan Bajo – Makassar Reef – Taka Makassar – Pink Beach – Kalong

-- Day 2 : Kalong – Komodo – Padar – Pulau Bidadari – Pulau Kelor – Labuan Bajo
+- Day 2 : Kalong – Komodo – Padar – Pulau Bidadari (or other good snorkeling spot) – Pulau Kelor – Labuan Bajo

 Is the cruise from Lombok to Komodo worth it ?

 If you are in Bali or Lombok, you will see a lot of touts advertising for cruise to Komodo.

 Let’s have a look on a flyer of a company : it’s a 4D4N from Labuan Lombok (eastern harbour) to Labuan Bajo.
 The price is 2,000,000Rp per person (deck class, no cabin).

 - Day 1 : Labuan Lombok – Gili Bola